-Weather and Temperature of Gokyo lakes and Renjo-la Pass Trek
+Weather and Temperature of Gokyo Renjo La Pass Trek

 Weather conditions in the Everest region vary with seasons.
 Autumn and Spring are the best seasons to take this trek, as the weather is nice and calm.
 Nights, mornings, and evenings might be a bit cold and chilly but the temperature is bearable During the day, the weather is warm and the skies are clear, providing stunning mountain views.